*** NEWS May 2021***

-We are now able to dig on a very limited basis:
+We are now able to dig following the latest Government Covid guidance.

 SHAAS is your local Community Archaeology society, set-up as a non-profit organisation to identify, record, safeguard and promote the archaeological heritage of the Southborough Valley and surrounding areas.